paradime-io/paradime-dbt-movie-challenge/README.md

 5. [Conclusions](#conclusions)

 ## Introduction
-A simple intro.
-Example - "Explore my project for the _dbt™ data modeling challenge - Movie Edition_, Hosted by [Paradime](https://www.paradime.io/)!
-This project dives into the analysis and visualization of Movie and TV data!"
+Explore my project for the _dbt™ data modeling challenge - Movie Edition_, Hosted by [Paradime](https://www.paradime.io/)!
+This project dives into the analysis and visualization of Movie and TV data!

+Topic ___

 ## Data Sources and Data Lineage
 My analysis leverages four key data sets: